Carmela Soprano: Character biography

 Carmela's resentment of her husband's infidelity has often driven her to the brink of breaking her marriage vows during some sexually charged moments with her priest, Father Phil Intintola (in "College"), and painter-decorator Vic Musto.
 During the fourth season, Carmela has a mutual romantic infatuation with Furio Giunta.
 Tony had secured Furio from the Camorra clan while on an inaugural trip to Naples, the Soprano family's ancestral homeland, a trip that Carmela had wanted to be a part of.

 Carmela reaches a low point with Tony's constant string of affairs and the two have a romantically tense but "arms-length" relationship for a period.
-Each confides to separate friends that they are falling for each other but Furio, who is no longer able to bear the burden that the internal conflict is causing him, that of his feelings conflicting with his honor, as well as his respect for the "family" hierarchy, sells his house and moves back to Italy.
-Carmela was devastated, and eventually revealed her feelings for him in an argument with Tony, to which Tony replies "If certain men see him, he's a dead man."
+Carmela and Furio each confide to separate friends that they are falling for each other.
+Furio is no longer able to bear the burden that the internal conflict between his feelings and his honor and respect for the “family” hierarchy is causing him.
+He sells his house and moves back to Italy.
+Carmela is devastated, and eventually revealed her feelings for Furio in an argument with Tony, to which Tony replies "If certain men see him, he's a dead man."

 By the end of the fourth season, Tony and Carmela separate after Tony's former mistress Irina Peltsin calls the Soprano home, talks to A.J., and informs Carmela that Tony slept with Svetlana Kirilenko, Irina's cousin and the former nurse of Livia Soprano.
 Carmela begins dating A.J.'s guidance counselor, Robert Wegler.
 She pursues divorce proceedings against Tony, but is drawn back to her husband by financial concerns and difficulties in rearing A.J., as well as a difficult breakup with Wegler, who accuses Carmela of using sex to manipulate him into giving A.J. special treatment in school.
+Carmela complains to Hugh that she will always be known as the wife of a mob boss.

 At the end of the fifth season, Carmela agrees to reunite with Tony after he agrees to purchase a $600,000 investment property in Montville, under Carmela's name, so she could build a spec house.
 Despite some initial awkwardness, the two are firmly reunited after Tony is shot by his uncle, Junior, both during his coma and after his hospital release.
 The crisis seems to have strengthened their bond.